mszost/lab3-ms/README.md

-# Sprint 02 - Getting to Know Each Other
+# Sprint 03 - Getting to Know Each Other (on Azure)

 #### Mike Szostak (michaeldszostak@lewisu.edu)